State Conservation Regulations

 The state is also developing an outdoor water usage standard based on irrigated area and other factors like local climate conditions.

 Based on these standards, all water districts will be given a maximum water budget for their agency.
 The budgets are being developed currently, with a draft budget expected January 2021, and the final budget at the end of 2021.
 While the state is developing the standards, we will be developing the tools and processes necessary to track and stay within the budget.

-Proposals also include a requirement for each agency to develop a five-year drought plan, including conservation strategies necessary to achieve conservation levels that range from ten percent up to, and beyond, fifty percent reduction in water usage.
+Proposals also include a requirement for each agency to develop a five-year drought plan, including conservation strategies necessary to achieve conservation levels that range from ten percent up to, and beyond, percent reduction in water usage.

 What does this mean for me?

 These regulations will be coming into play over the next several years.
 Until our water allowance is issued by the State in 2021, we will not know for sure what conservation levels will be necessary.
 Early indications are that we may well have to conserve in the future as much water as we did during the recent drought.

 The program will be fully in effect by 2027, and the State will have the ability to fine water agencies $1,000 a day or up to $10,000 a day during a drought.
 It will be the responsibility of the City water agency to stay within our assigned budget.
 The new law and water budget will require changes in how the City water agency operates and may require us to set individual residential water budgets to ensure that we can comply.
 We will be working over the coming years to develop and implement the systems needed to meet these new standards.

 Permanent Water Conservation Ordinance Highlights• Outdoor irrigation prohibited between 9 am – 5 pm